greatsghomelab/greatsghomelab.github.io/_tabs/about.md

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }

+## What's this site about?

+Welcome!
+This is the written version and notes documented from the videos at https://www.youtube.com/@greatsghomelab